 In the end, you can drive yourself crazy with planning but at the end of the day, you can’t predict exactly what will happen.
 No matter which park you decide to go to or when you go it’s going to be an experience like nothing you’ve ever had before.
 So unless you are severely turned off by crowds, plan ahead as much as you can, suck it up and just go and have a blast!
 It’s going to be worth it!

 The two lands are basically identical, except for a few cosmetic and logistic differences.

-The Disneyland version for example will have a slightly different queue area for Rise of the Resistance where guests enter.
+The Disneyland version, for example, has a slightly different queue area for Rise of the Resistance where guests enter.

-The Disney World Galaxy’s Edge will have 2 entrances, while there will be 3 entrances in Disneyland.
+The Disney World Galaxy’s Edge has 2 entrances to the land, while there are 3 entrances in Disneyland.

 Yes.
-Oga’s Cantina will serve alcohol and be the only place in Disneyland where you can find alcohol outside Club 33.
+Oga’s Cantina serves alcohol in both Hollywood Studios and Disneyland.
+Ironically, it’s the only place in Disneyland where you can find alcohol outside Club 33.

 Nowhere.
-Both in Disneyland and Hollywood Studios, the Star Tours attractions will stay right int he same place they are now.
+Both in and Hollywood Studios, the Star Tours attractions will stay right in the same place they are now.

 Disney hasn’t said exactly where it falls in the Star Wars timeline, but we know that Black Spire Outpost has existed for some time because it is referenced in Solo: A Star Wars Story.
 That puts it before the original Star Wars Trilogy.

 Yes, absolutely.
-Galaxy’s Edge is now being featured in the latest Star Wars books, comics and was even mentioned in Solo: A Star Wars Story.
-It’s definitely in the cannon now.
+Galaxy’s Edge is now being featured in the latest Star Wars books, and comics and was even mentioned in Solo: A Star Wars Story.
+It’s definitely in the canon now.

 Among all of them, there is one petrified tree in the middle of the marketplace which is black, hence the village name: Black Spire Outpost.